go here I am so, so late to the Padella party, it was almost barely worth me turning up.

-- 9pm.
+- enter site 9pm.
 Dinner service finishes at at 10pm, except on Sundays when it ends at 9pm.

 (The best seats in the house are obviously the ones sat kitchen-side.
 The worst are the ones looking out the front window, where it’s nearly impossible to avoid the baleful stares of the waiting horde.)

 The burrata (£5.50), a buxom ball of overstuffed, impossibly creamy loveliness, came speckled with fresh cracked black pepper and doused in Puglian olive oil.
 I attacked it like a woman possessed, the bouncy mozzarella crust offering my fork no resistance whatsoever as I tore into it with the frenzied gusto of a psychopath laying into a fresh kill.
 God bless the Italians for allowing cheese, cream and oil to sit on a plate together as a proper grown-up dish and not, as, for instance, the kind of thing a five year old might want for breakfast on its birthday.
 Which is what it actually is: dairy-based birthday cake.

 The pasta is, predictably, amazing, with only the gnocchi (£4.00) not knocking my socks off, and that’s only because Flank’s version was still turning cartwheels in the (large) part of my brain given over to gluttony.
 Already drunk on high-fat dairy, I had the acid green spinach ravioli of ricotta and sage butter (£8.50), while Becky had the peppery pappardelle with generous gobs of 8-hour beef shin ragu (£9.00).
 The pappardelle was bloody good though not unique; Flour and Grape in nearby Bermondsey does a very similar, equally excellent dish.
 (And they take reservations.
 In fact, they’re my top alternative recommendation if you can’t be arsed to wait in the cold.)
 But the ravioli was something special.